 In accordance with the Texas Education Code 54.006 (f): If a student withdraws from the University of Houston-Victoria

 because the student is called to active military service, the following options apply:

 (1) Upon the student's request, the university will refund the tuition and fees paid by the student for the semester in which the student withdraws;

 (2) Upon the student's request and as determined by the instructor, the university will grant a student who, at the time of military deployment, is passing a

 Students or their representatives may request withdrawal and refund by presenting evidence of the call to active military duty to the Registrar's Office.
-Students receiving Title IV federal funds should contact the Financial Aid Office.